Han-Cao/collapse-bubble/docs/merge_duplicates.md

 3. **If right shift an indel x bases, the new indel sequence is: s[n:m] + s[0:n], where n = x % m, s is the original indel sequence**

-   Right shift 1 base: left trim 1 allele, extend the same allele to the right end of ref and alt, for example
+   Right shift 1 base: left trim 1 allele, extend the next base of reference genome to the right end of ref and alt.
+As this variant has been left aligned, the extended allele is always the same as the first base of the indel sequence Therefore, right shift an allele is the same as right shift a string if the reference genome allow right shift.
+For example:
 ```
-ref GCCTTCCTT
+ref GGCTAGCTA
-alt GCCTT
+alt GGCTA

-             GCCTTCCTT
+             GGCTAGCTA
-left aligned G----CCTT  (GCCTT G in VCF, del sequence is CCTT)
+left aligned G----GCTA  (GGCTA G in VCF, del sequence is GCTA)
-right shift  GC----CTT  (CCTTC C in VCF, del sequence is  CTTC)
+right shift  GG----CTA  (GCTAG G in VCF, del sequence is  CTAG)

 -> right shift 1 base   =  s -> s[1:m] + s[0:1]
 -> right shift n bases  =  s -> s[n:m] + s[0:n], if n <= m
 -> right shift m bases  =  s -> s
--> right shift x bases  =  right shift (x - m) bases, where x >= m
 -> right shift x bases  =  s -> s[n:m] + s[0:n], where n = x % m
 ```

 4. **If an indel of length m can right shift longer than its length, then the indel is a tandem repeat, with repeat motif of length M, and m % M == 0**

-   Let the indel right shift m bases, given corollary 3, the new sequence is the same as the original one, then it is a tandem repeat
+   Let the indel right shift m bases, the new sequence is the same as the original one, then it is a tandem repeat

 Moreover, in a non-overlapping VCF (requirement 1):